Pennsylvania is the poster child for gerrymandering.

 The lines were drawn to put Reading voters in the same district as Lancaster farmers.
 We can’t directly link cracking with poverty and low school funding, but Reading is one of the poorest communities, with one of the most underfunded school systems, in the U.S.

-While Congressional District 7 no longer looks like a cartoon, you can find similar stories across Pennsylvania.
-Follow the odd little squiggles in the PA House and Senate maps.
-You’ll see communities and counties divided and voters deprived of choice and voice.
+While Congressional District 7 no longer looks like a cartoon, you could find similar stories across Pennsylvania in our PA House and Senate maps from the 2010 redistricting cycle.
+Some communities and counties were divided and voters deprived of choice and voice.

 The way it works now, party leaders have tremendous influence over the outcomes of elections.
 They can draw lines that make it almost impossible to vote an incumbent legislator out of office—or they can retaliate against a legislator who is too independent.
 Both parties have used this power to gerrymander in their favor.